knightnemo/blog/content/secret-page.md

 ### 🎮 Congratulations!

-You've discovered the Easter egg on this website!
+You've discovered an Easter egg (Easter Egg ID: No.1) on this website!
 As a player who knows classic game cheat codes, you deserve this discovery.

 This secret page is a tribute to the Konami Code (↑↑↓↓←→←→BA).
 This cheat code first appeared in the game Contra in 1986 and has since become an iconic symbol in gaming culture.